ntzamos/aero/README.md

 ![img](https://ntzamos.github.io/aero/img.png)

-You can play the game here [https://nicktzamos.com/aero/](https://nicktzamos.com/aero/) use Left and Right arrows to move the airplane.
+Use Left and Right arrows to move the airplane.

 You can also connect with your **mobile phone** to use it as a steering wheel.